 His allegations against Bill Johnson backfire, revealing that he is the one who does not fully accept the orthodox Christian doctrine of the incarnation.

-We’ll talk about that next time in “Is Bill Johnson A False Teacher?”
+We talk about that in the next article, “Is Bill Johnson A False Teacher?”